Menu Plan Monday

 Menu plan Monday is hosted by Orgjunkie.com.
 Head on over there to find more great recipes!

-10 Responses to “Menu Plan Monday”
+10 thoughts on “Menu Plan Monday

-• money funk says:
+1. money funk

 Thank you for the recipe.
-My husband will surely thank you. :) It is going to be a useful soup in that it will help me use up the Ham in the freezer from the holidays.
+My husband will surely thank you. πŸ™‚ It is going to be a useful soup in that it will help me use up the Ham in the freezer from the holidays.

-• money funk says:
+1. money funk

 You’re welcome.
-I enjoy finding new blogs to read. :) I have some new stuff I am cooking up and am quite looking forward to it.
+I enjoy finding new blogs to read. πŸ™‚ I have some new stuff I am cooking up and am quite looking forward to it.
 Let’s hope my family thinks it is yummy. lol.

-4. Good Morning!
+Good Morning!
 Thanks for visiting me.
 I love the great layout and photos for your menu plan!
 I have a can of tuna in my pantry and I will make they yummy tuna noodle casserole a week from Tuesday.
 I will post a link to this menu!

 Thanks!